-In my last post, I talked about my decision to build a FreeNAS box.
-Today I’m going to dive into the hardware I selected, starting with the motherboard, CPU, and memory.
+Today I’m going to dive into the hardware I selected for FreeNAS, starting with the motherboard, CPU, and memory.
 FreeNAS runs on any PC hardware, but building a reliable and scalable storage solution means picking higher-end components.
 I selected a Supermicro X10SL7 server-class motherboard with 14 (!)
-SAS/SATA ports … [Read more...] about My FreeNAS Build: Supermicro X10SL7, Intel Haswell Xeon, ECC RAM
+SAS/SATA ports paired with an Intel Xeon E3-1231v3 (Haswell) CPU and ECC memory from Crucial.

 After some frustration with stability and latency connecting my virtual pfSense router to my cable and DSL modems, I decided to switch to a physical box.
 I selected the Netgate RCC-VE 2440 as my hardware platform, since it’s the same box that pfSense themselves use as their OEM bundle.
-It also checks all the boxes with a dual-core Atom CPU, four Gigabit Ethernet ports, and … [Read more...] about The Ideal pfSense Platform: Netgate RCC-VE 2440
+It also checks all the boxes with a dual-core Atom CPU, four Gigabit Ethernet ports, and low-power fanless design.
+Here’s my first impression and installation notes!

 The StorCenter PX line is a major step forward for Iomega.
 The BYOD option is welcome, as is SSD performance and improved specs.
 With official Citrix XenServer, Microsoft Windows Server, and VMware ESX support, the PX is finally up to the task of business computing.
 We look forward to putting these new devices through their paces in the future!